How Mindfulness Builds a Strong Foundation for Holistic Wellness

 3. Non-Judgment: Observing thoughts and experiences without attaching personal meaning or criticism.

-Mindfulness is not about mimicking mindful actions like eating slowly or meditating on mountaintops; it’s about cultivating a deeper awareness that allows you to make conscious choices in your wellness journey.
+Mindfulness is not about faking ‘zen mode’ by mimicking mindful actions like eating slowly or meditating on mountaintops.
+It’s about cultivating a deeper awareness that allows you to make conscious choices in your wellness journey.
 Let’s examine these three elements and how they relate to intentional wellness.

 Presence: Reclaiming the Here nd Now